Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Plasma coating is the application of a nano-coating material onto a surface via a plasma.

 Using a jet nozzle the material is supplied to the plasma.
 Next, the plasma excites the material and this increases the coatings reactivity.
+This extra reactivity allows the material to optimally cover the surface of the substrate and bond much tighter.

 The plasma coating process can be adjusted individually to the substrate.
 It can be used to coat different materials like metals, glass, ceramics and plastics.
+These nano coatings can be made to be hydrophobic (water repellent) and hydrophillic (water absorbant) depending on your requirements.

 Examples of plasma coating applications include: